gilmore-lab/protocols/vision-screening.md

   - note the acuity for the participant in the [vep_session_log](https://docs.google.com/spreadsheet/ccc?key=0Ag6j1ZugcmysdEVEaDZ0WjNueVNXSmZrdkFWS1lzYXc#gid=0) on the psubrainlab google drive

 ## Snellen Acuity
-- Stand XX away from the chart on the wall
+- Stand 10 away from the chart on the wall